Where Do I Begin?

-This just seems so real...
-Wait a minute!
-Can't you hear yourself?!
-This is nothing but a figment of your imaginative dreaming state!
+This just seems so real.
+Ugh, can't you hear yourself?!
+This is nothing but a figment of your imagination!
 Perhaps it was the dinner you ate last night.
-Yeah, that's it, the dinner.
+Yeah, that's it.
+Dinner.
 It's given you really weird hallucinations!

 "Now that our guest has calmed down a bit," the crocodile said to his cronies, "we can finally get some information from her."
 He turned to me.
 "Alright, Kid, who are ya?
 You play nice, I'll play nice.
-If not, well then, we'll just have to see what happens."
+If not, then we'll just have to see what happens."